JESUSC1/Chicago-Public-Libraries-Analysis/README.md

 The data was processed and analyzed using a variety of Python libraries, including `pandas` for data manipulation, `folium` for generating interactive maps, `matplotlib` and `seaborn` for data visualization, and `scipy` for statistical testing.
 The analysis provided strong evidence of a significant decrease in library usage after 2020.

+## Analysis
+The analysis is divided into several sections:

+1. **Spatial Analysis**: This section investigates the spatial distribution of libraries across the city of Chicago.
+This is achieved by using the Python library `folium` to generate interactive maps.
+The maps help visualize the density of libraries across different regions.

+2. **Usage Patterns**: This section investigates the usage patterns of the libraries, focusing on the number of monthly visitors.
+The analysis visualizes the visitor count over the years and identifies any significant trends or patterns.

+3. **Statistical Testing**: In this section, a hypothesis test (specifically, Welch's t-test) is performed to assess whether the observed decrease in visitor count after 2020 is statistically significant.
+The t-test compares the mean visitor count before and after 2020.
+The null hypothesis is that the means are equal, while the alternative hypothesis is that the mean visitor count after 2020 is lower.
+The analysis includes checks for the assumptions of the t-test, such as the normality of the data and the equality of variances.

 ## Key Achievements:
 - Crafted interactive maps using `folium` to elucidate the spatial distribution of libraries, aiding in strategic decision-making related to library placements and resources.
 - Highlighted a decline in library visitation in specific regions over the years, emphasizing the need for targeted initiatives.